jackclarke96/AoC-2023/05/part2-refactor/files/plan.md

 }
 ```

-I will represent this using a slice of structs, ordered by x1Min
+We will represent this using a slice of structs, ordered by x1Min

 ```